craigxchen/craigxchen.github.io/index.md

 title: Welcome to my homepage!
 ---

-I am Craig Chen, a 4th-year undergraduate student at Duke University studying for a B.S. in Mathematics.
+I am Craig Chen, a recent graduate of Duke University with a B.S. in Mathematics.
 I'm from San Diego, CA.

-My research interests are predominantly topics in applied mathematics, although I am trying to expose myself to as many different areas of mathematics as possible.
-I am currently working on a project in **partial differential equations (mixing)** and previously worked on projects in **theoretical machine learning** and **analytic number theory**.

-I have also interned at SIG (Susquehanna) for quant trading.
+While at Duke, I have worked on research projects in the fields of **partial differential equations (mixing)**, **theoretical machine learning**, and **analytic number theory**.
+In the coming fall, I will start as a Quantitative Trader at SIG (Susquehanna) in New York.

 <!--- two columns with headshot
 <div class="row">